Mini Bioreactor RTS-1C

 • Report option: PDF and Excel

-• Connect up to 12 units simultaneously to 1 computer
+• Connect up to 10 units simulaneously to one PC

 • Cycling/Profiling options